PackFitter

 Will a 50L Backpack Fit on United?

-United Airlines’ 22 × 14 × 9 inch carry-on limit means a 50L backpack will likely be too large on multiple dimensions and will need to be checked.
+United Airlines’ 22 × 14 × 9 inch carry-on limit means a 50L backpack typically exceeds limits on multiple dimensions and will need to be checked.

 At this size, external dimensions consistently exceed carry-on limits.
 Some United fares also restrict overhead bin access, making a checked bag the practical choice.